| | |

 Balkans in order to meet their destinies as free men and women in the

+so-called free West.
 It’s a fascinating setup that never quite realizes its potential.
 The

 play suffers from structural deficiencies: halfway through, the engaging